yahan9416/TabulaTiME/README.md

 ## 4. Spatial transcriptomics (ST) data collection and preprocessing
 To investigate the spatial localization of specific cell types and the relative positioning of two particular cell types, we utilized spatial transcriptomic data, encompassing gene-spot matrices, cell coordinates, and corresponding tissue images.

-## 5. Characterization of MetaCell subtypes
+## 5. Characterization of Cell subtypes
 To facilitate the characterization of MetaCell subtypes, we examined the distribution of subtypes across various sources and cancer types, as well as the functions and phenotypes of subtypes, and their impact on survival.

 ## 6. Application